West Palm Beach Mayor’s Task Force for Racial & Ethnic Equality

 Created a platform to build resources to help people talk, learn, and teach our City’s history of racial and ethnic injustices.

 Video: West Palm Beach Mayor Keith A. James names Michelle Diffenderfer and Patrick Franklin as Co-Chairs of the Mayor’s Task Force for Racial and Ethnic Equality

 WHO WAS ON THE TASK FORCE?

-The Task Force is comprised of 25 members including two co-chairs.
-It also includes representatives as follows:
+The Task Force was comprised of 25 members including two co-chairs.
+It also included representatives as follows:

 - One member designated by the Executive Director of the Chamber of Commerce;